Gurudwara Hari Mandir Sahib, Punjab

 Gurudwara Bhangani Sahib, Himachal Pradesh

-Gurudwara Naduan, Himachal Pradesh
+Gurudwara Nadaun, Himachal Pradesh

-Gurudwara Dasvin Patshahi is situated in Nadaun, which is a village in Kangra district of Himachal Pradesh.
-This holy place was built in the memory of the second battle fought by Guru Gobind Singh.
-He helped Raja Bhim Chand to defeat the Mughal Commander-in-chief Alif Khan.
-After emerging victorious in the battle, Guru ji stayed in Naduan for nine days (eventually, this is how the place got its name).
-The present structure of the Gurudwara Dasvin Patshahi was constructed in 1929 by Rai Bahadur Wasakha Singh.
+Gurudwara Dasvin Patshahi is situated in Nadaun, a town in the Kangra district of Himachal Pradesh.
+This holy place was built in memory of the second battle fought by Guru Gobind Singh.
+He assisted Raja Bhim Chand in defeating the Mughal commander-in-chief, Alif Khan.

 Gurudwara Paur Sahib, Himachal Pradesh